- 1 What is phishing?

 1. Email Phishing

 Most phishing attacks are sent via email.
 In these techniques, the hacker sets up a fake domain that mimics a genuine organization and then sends lots of generic requests to an identified target through the mail.
-The fraudulent substitution always involves the replacement of characters such as using ‘n’ and ‘r’ (‘rn’)close to each other to appear as ‘m’.
-In some cases, the crooks may decide to use the organization’s name in the domain, such as [email protected], with the hopes that it will appear as ALIBABA in the target’s inbox.
+The fraudulent substitution always involves replacing characters, such as ‘n’ and ‘r’ (‘rn’)close to each other to appear as ‘m’.
+In some cases, the crooks may decide to use the organization’s name in the domain, such as [email protected], hoping that it will appear as ALIBABA in the target’s inbox.

 As a general rule, always check and carefully scrutinize the email address of a message asking you to click a link or download an attachment.